 The amount of pension credit for inkomstpension and premium pension can be seen in the green and yellow bars respectively.
-2017 was the final year for earning ATP pension and this is reflected in the bars for those who turned 64 that year.

-The figure provides an overview of the level of disbursements to the 2,203,000 people receiving a pension from the public pension system in December 2017.
+The figure provides an overview of the level of disbursements to the 2,233,000 people receiving a pension from the public pension system in December 2018.
 ATP pension still accounted for the largest part of the pension but it is noticeable that inkomstpension and premium pension begin to replace ATP pension for cohorts born in 1938 and later.
 For younger cohorts, their pension consists wholly or almost wholly of inkomstpension, premium pension and guarantee pension.
 Guarantee pension still makes up a large part of the pension, especially among older cohorts.